mdrasmus/argweaver/README.md

 ARGweaver can also run directly from the source directory.
 Simply add the `bin/` directory to your `PATH` environment variable or create symlinks to the scripts within `bin/` to any directory on your `PATH`.
+Also add the argweaver source directory to your `PYTHONPATH`.
+See `examples/` for details.

 ## Quick Start

 Here is a brief example of an ARG simulation and analysis.
-To generate simulated data containing a set of DNA sequences and an ARG describing their ancestry, the following command can be used:
+To generate simulated data containing a set of DNA sequences and an ARG describing their ancestry the following command can be used:

 ```
 arg-sim \